 sourcing milk in its low fat milk jugs and Go-GURT® low fat yogurt from cows not treated with rbST*, an artificial growth hormone.

-introducing Buttermilk Crispy Chicken in August 2015, made with 100% chicken breast filet, real buttermilk and a blend of spices including black pepper, garlic and onion powder.
+introducing Buttermilk Crispy Chicken in August 2015, made with all white meat chicken filet, real buttermilk and a blend of spices including black pepper, garlic and onion powder.
 This followed the introduction of Artisan Grilled Chicken in March 2015.

 McDonald’s continues to innovate its menu to include new tastes and ingredients that customers are looking for, such as turkey sausage, guacamole made with real Hass avocados, Sriracha and freshly prepared pico de gallo as part of local tests and regional introductions.